-Hyperbaric treatment has significantly resuscitated activity in damaged brainsJanuary 23rd, 2013 in Neuroscience /
+Hyperbaric treatment has significantly resuscitated activity in damaged brainsJanuary 23, 2013 in Medicine & Health / Neuroscience

 Stroke, traumatic injury, and metabolic disorder are major causes of brain damage and permanent disabilities, including motor dysfunction, psychological disorders, memory loss, and more.
 Current therapy and rehab programs aim to help patients heal, but they often have limited success.